-Many years later, when Jacob was an old man, he sent his favorite son, Joseph, to check on his brothers who were taking care of the herds.
+Many years later, when Jacob was an old man, he sent his favorite son, Joseph, to check on his brothers who were taking care of the flocks.

-Joseph's brothers hated him because their father loved him most and because Joseph had dreamed that he would be their ruler.
-When Joseph came to his brothers, they kidnapped him and sold him to some slave traders.
+Joseph's brothers hated him because their father loved him most, and because Joseph had dreamed that he would be their ruler.
+When Joseph came to his brothers, they took him captive and sold him to some slave traders.